Verified Pandit at Your Doorstep for 99Pandit PujaDiwali Puja Book Now

 Lord Ganesha Family: In the Hindu culture to start any new venture or journey, it is mandatory to worship Lord Ganesha to seek his blessings.
 But we all know about Lord Ganesha’s powers and his significance in worshiping.
 But have you ever researched Lord Ganesha’s Family?

-Do you know who are the family members of Lord Ganesha’s and why they worshiped?
+Do you know who the family members of Lord Ganesha are and why they worshiped?
 How many of you know about Lord Ganesha’s Family?
-Although Lord Ganesha is more commonly recognized as a celibate, the Ganesha Purana and the Mudgala Purana, which are writings dedicated to him, contain information about his wives Siddhi and Buddhi (also called Riddhi).
+Although Lord Ganesha is more commonly recognized as a celibate, the Ganesha Purana and the Mudgala Purana, which are writings dedicated to him, mention his wives Siddhi and Buddhi (also called Riddhi).

 Siddhi is a term for spiritual strength, and Buddhi is a term for intellect.
-The consorts are appropriate because Lord Ganesha is regarded as the God of wisdom and spiritual knowledge.
+The consorts suit Lord Ganesha because people regard him as the God of wisdom and spiritual knowledge.
 According to the Ganesha Purana, Lord Brahma made prayers to Lord Ganesha while engaging in a rite in his honor.
 Siddhi and Buddhi, two of his daughters born from his intellect, were two of the offerings that Lord Ganesha gladly took as his brides.
 Here is the list of Lord Ganesha with family members:

 Father and Mother: Lord Shiva and Goddess Parvati

 Brothers: The most well-known sibling of Ganesha is his elder brother, Kartikeya.
-He has four brothers, namely Sukesh, Jalandhar, Aiyappa, and Bhuma.
+He has four brothers: Sukesh, Jalandhar, Aiyappa, and Bhuma.

 Sisters: Ashok Sundari is Lord Ganesha’s sister.
 However, Ganesha’s sisters Jaya, Vishhar, Shamilbari, Dev, and Dotli were Naag kanya children of Lord Shiva, who also had several other daughters.
 Nahusha was the husband of Ashok Sundari.